Reviewed March 9 2022

 - If you are approved, your benefits will start effective the day DTA did the telephone application..
 DTA Online Guide (Application (RFA)).

 - If you can’t get through to your local office, call DTA’s Ombuds Unit: 617-348-5354.

 Apply in person

 - Go to your local DTA office.
 Department of Transitional Assistance Locations

-Be sure to sign Request for Assistance the first time you go into the welfare office.
+- Be sure to sign a Request for Assistance or use a DTA iPad to apply online the first time you go to the DTA office.
 You can do this even if there is no worker there to take your application.
-The date you sign is the earliest date your benefits will begin.
 You have a right to sign a Request for Assistance even if the worker thinks you are not eligible.
 106 C.M.R. §§ 702.115, 702.150.
-If DTA doesn't give you a Request for Assistance form, write a request for TAFDC (and SNAP) on a piece of paper and sign the paper.
+If DTA doesn’t give you a Request for Assistance form and you are unable to apply online, write a request for TAFDC (and SNAP) on a piece of paper and sign the paper.

-- DTA must provide a bilingual worker or assistant or a professional interpreter if you want one and you use American Sign Language or your primary language is not English, regardless of language, national origin or non-citizen status.
+- DTA must provide a bilingual worker or assistant or a professional interpreter if you want one and you use American Sign Language or your primary language is not English, regardless of language, national origin or noncitizen status.
 There are no magic words you have to say to request an interpreter.
 A professional interpreter may be provided in-person or by telephone.
-106 C.M.R.
-701.360; DTA Operations Memos 2013-64 (Dec.
+106 C.M.R. § 701.360; DTA Online Guide (Guidelines for Providing Interpreter Services); DTA Operations Memos 2013-64 (Dec.
 19, 2013), 2013-11 (Mar.
-19, 2013 DTA Field Operations Memo 2008-16 (Apr.
+19, 2013); DTA Field Operations Memo 2008-16 (Apr.
 1, 2008).